Local 56 Executive Board Members

 Vice President: Kevin Murphy

-Kevin Murphy has been a member of Local 56 since 2000 and became a Board Member in 2008.
-As of January 2019 he was elected as acting Vice President.
-He has a Bachelor Degree in Music Education from Aquinas College, studied at Berkley Jazz Music Conservatory in Boston, attended the Guitar Institute of Technology in Los Angeles and teaches privately on guitar, sax, bass and voice.
 Kevin has played music professionally most of his life, currently fronting his own band, Murphy's Law on sax, vocals and guitar, and he also does a solo act.
-Over the years, he has opened for the God Father of Soul - "Mr.James Brown", played with Junior Walker's All-Star Band as well as some Motown groups while living in Hollywood.
+Over the years, he has opened for the God Father of Soul - "Mr. James Brown", played with Junior Walker's All-Star Band as well as some Motown groups while living in Hollywood.
 He also does vocal recording, musical arranging and orchestration for area local Artist.

-I support youth who want to pursue live music because it can be very helpful when those who are involved take an interest in them.
-Both Elementary and High Schools cease to have art's programs because of budget cut backs and as a result we as a musical committee need to be vibrant and visible.
-This helps make young people aware that there are positive choices that are within reach.
-'Living the Dream' as one might call it.
+"I support youth who want to pursue live music because it can be very helpful when those who are involved take an interest in them.
+Both Elementary and High Schools cease to have arts programs because of budget cutbacks.
+As a result, we as professional musicians need to be vibrant and visible.
+This helps make young people aware that there are positive choices within reach: 'Living the Dream' as one might call it.
 I have two beautiful daughters and I am still a free spirit.
 My pursuit of the martial arts encompasses a combination of styles; as a result, my approach seems to be a bit unorthodox but effective."

-Secretary / Treasurer: Andrea Giba
+Secretary / Treasurer: Paul Austin

 Board Member: Christina Fong